All Episodes

 And they're beginning to write about it.

-We are continuing also to learn even more about uh Vester Flanagan and how mentally ill this guy was.
+We are continuing also to learn even more about Vester Flanagan and how mentally ill this guy was.

-And there's no question that he was mentally ill, but I'm gonna tell you some of the things that we're learning about this guy.
+But I'm going to tell you some of the things that we're learning about this guy.

-Uh he was influenced as well.
+He was influenced as well.

 He was influenced by all of the bad influences that are mainstream liberalism.